Token Clawback & Forfeiture Accounting: Reversing What Was Granted (2026)

 6. Confirm with your auditor (and legal for clawback) — framework-specific; not accounting advice.

-Cryptio and Bitwave (with grant/vesting data, often from an HR/cap-table source) can record forfeiture and clawback events against the recognition model.
-The tool records the event; the forfeiture true-up and clawback treatment are auditor judgements under the applicable framework.
+The tool records the event; the forfeiture true-up and the clawback treatment remain auditor judgements under the applicable framework.

-Wag3s HR tracks grant, vesting, forfeiture, and clawback events and feeds the IFRS 2/ASC 718-scope recognition (and its reversal/recovery) with an audit trail — while the forfeiture true-up and clawback treatment stay auditor-confirmed, once scope is settled.
+Wag3s HR tracks grant, vesting, forfeiture, and clawback events and feeds the IFRS 2 / ASC 718-scope recognition — and its reversal or recovery — with an audit trail throughout.
+Once scope is settled, the forfeiture true-up and the clawback treatment stay with the entity's auditor, and clawback often with its legal counsel; Wag3s HR supplies the structured lifecycle record those reviews depend on and is built to support them rather than make the determinations itself.
 See the HR product page.

 Further reading